J-Bentley/IntegralBot/README.md

 * Ensure pin channels are set on line 32; [GPIO broadcomm reference](https://imgur.com/a/7G1IacE)

 # Commands
 * morsepi: converts sentence given to morse code and flashes specific pins on server RPi.
-[Source for timings](https://morsecode.world/international/timing.html)
+[Source.](https://morsecode.world/international/timing.html)
 * alert: Turns on specific pins that are hooked up to a buzzer and red LED.
 * blip: Flashes random GPIO pins with random intervals.
 * rainbow: Flashes a rainbow for given amount of times